matthe815/MHW-Rich-Presence/README.md

 Step 3.
 Double-click the application to open it.<br/>
 Step 4.
 Enjoy!<br/>

-Note: Currently only works mid-game (with a save already loaded) I'm working to fix this.

 ## How to Run Automatically Upon Start-Up
 > To be continued.